ipld/go-ipld-prime/storage/README_adapters.md

   (comparable to, and compatible with [flatfs](https://pkg.go.dev/github.com/ipfs/go-ds-flatfs), if you're familiar with that -- but higher efficiency).

-Finally, note that there are some shared benchmarks across all this:

-- check out `go-ipld-prime/storage/benchmarks`!

 Why structured like this?
 -------------------------